-Tricia Snell writes books, stories, poems, essays/articles, and book reviews.
+Tricia Snell writes books, stories, poems, essays/articles, and book reviews, and is currently working on a novel.

-Her writing has also been published in Every Day Fiction, Art Papers, Oregon Humanities, The Oregonian, and The Grove Review, and been read by actor Barbara Rappaport on the PEN Syndicated Fiction Project / National Public Radio show, The Sound of Writing.
-She is currently working on a novel.
+Tricia's writing has also been published in Every Day Fiction, Art Papers, Oregon Humanities, The Oregonian, and The Grove Review, and been read by actor Barbara Rappaport on the PEN Syndicated Fiction Project / National Public Radio show, The Sound of Writing.

 Tricia’s stories explore issues of identity, feminism, nature, work, music, and animals.
 Her background includes work as a writer and administrator for arts, education, and environmental organizations.